MohamedMohsen01/SQL-Projects/Walmart_Sales_Analysis_SQL/README.md

 - Uncovered customer segments and their purchasing patterns.
 - Utilized SQL queries to extract actionable insights, enabling targeted marketing efforts and optimizing customer satisfaction.

-## Exploratory Data Analysis (EDA):
-Some of the business questions I've answered based on the dataset:

-### Generic Questions
-1. How many unique cities does the data have?
-2. In which city is each branch?

-### Product related Questions
-1. How many unique product lines are included in the data?
-2. Which payment method is the most frequently used?
-3. Which product line has the highest sales volume?
-4. What is the total revenue for each month?
-5. Which month had the highest Cost of Goods Sold (COGS)?
-6. Which product line generated the highest revenue?
-7. Which city had the highest revenue?
-8. Which product line had the highest Value Added Tax (VAT)?
-9. For each product line, add a column indicating whether it has "Good" or "Bad" sales, based on whether its sales are above or below the average.
-10. Which branch sold more products than the average number of products sold?
-11. What is the most common product line based on gender?
-12. What is the average rating for each product line?

-### Sales related Questions

-1. How many sales were made during each time of the day for each weekday?
-2. Which customer type generates the highest revenue?
-3. Which city has the highest tax percentage or VAT (Value Added Tax)?
-4. Among the customer types, which one pays the highest amount in VAT?

-### Customer related Questions

-1. How many distinct customer types are represented in the data?
-2. How many unique payment methods are available in the data?
-3. Which customer type generates the highest revenue?
-4. Which customer type has the highest total sales?
-5. What is the predominant gender among the customers?
-6. How is the gender distributed across branches?
-7. During which time of the day do customers provide the most ratings?
-8. During which time of the day do customers provide the most ratings for each branch?
-9. Which day of the week has the highest average ratings overall?
-10. Which day of the week has the highest average ratings for each branch?

 ## Revenue And Profit Calculations